How to Use the Brilliance of Babies Method With Any Book

 Pick the Right Book

-Look for books that feature high-quality photographs.
 Real images help babies make stronger connections between the book and the world they experience.
-(Detailed illustrations are fine too, but real photos offer a special kind of clarity.)
+Detailed illustrations are fine too, but real photos offer a special kind of clarity.

 Make a Simple Plan

-You don’t have to plan a lesson—but it can help to think ahead.
-Choose one concept to focus on while you read, like:
+But it can help to choose one concept to focus on while you read, like:

-Body parts (beak, wing)
+- Body parts (beak, wing)

-Actions (fly, swim)
+- Actions (fly, swim)

-Descriptive words (colorful, small)
+- Descriptive words (colorful, small)

 As You Read: Keep It Simple and Intentional